MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmousemanager-class.md

 ```

 ### <a name="parameters"></a>Parametri
- [in] `iId`
+ [in] *iId*
  L'ID di visualizzazione.

 ### <a name="return-value"></a>Valore restituito
- L'identificatore di comando, se la vista è associata a un comando. in caso contrario 0.
+ L'identificatore di comando se la vista è associata a un comando; in caso contrario 0.

 ##  <a name="getviewiconid"></a>  CMouseManager::GetViewIconId
  Recupera l'icona associata a un ID di visualizzazione.